yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `sasl_mechanism` - SASL mechanism used in kafka authentication.
 * `sasl_username` - Username on kafka server.
 * `sasl_password` - User password on kafka server.
+* `enable_ssl_certificate_verification` - (Optional) enable verification of SSL certificates.
+* `max_poll_interval_ms` - (Optional) Maximum allowed time between calls to consume messages (e.g., rd_kafka_consumer_poll()) for high-level consumers.
+If this interval is exceeded the consumer is considered failed and the group will rebalance in order to reassign the partitions to another consumer group member.
+* `session_timeout_ms` - (Optional) Client group session and failure detection timeout.
+The consumer sends periodic heartbeats (heartbeat.interval.ms) to indicate its liveness to the broker.
+If no hearts are received by the broker for a group member within the session timeout, the broker will remove the consumer from the group and trigger a rebalance.

 The `kafka_topic` block supports: